• Home

 DOI | PDF

-GAME-BASED LEARNING OF CREATIVE SKILLS
+GAME-BASED LEARNING OF FABRICATION SKILLS

 Identifying Game Mechanics for Integrating Fabrication Activities within Existing Digital Games